canonical/canonicalwebteam.templatefinder/README.md

 ```

 ## Tests
 Tests can be run with pytest.
-This module is using [poetry](https://poetry.eustace.io/), so you can use `poetry run pytest` to execute them easily.